 There is also a 'watchdog' LED which pulses every two seconds.

-This PCB also supports a reset button.
+The Rev 2 3-phase PCB also supports a reset button.

 For consistency, all of the control signals are active-low.
 The active-high signal from the "trigger" port is not used.